- 1 Meaning of Accounts from Incomplete Records

 2. Preparing Trading and Profit and Loss Account and therefore the record by putting the accounting records in proper order, called conversion method.

-Preparing Statement of Affairs
+Preparing Statement of Affairs for Accounts from Incomplete Records

 Under this method, a statement of assets and liabilities at the start and the top of the relevant accounting period is prepared to determine the quantity of change in the capital during the period.
 Such a press release is understood as a statement of affairs, showing assets on one side and therefore the liabilities on the opposite even as just in case of a record.

-The difference between the totals of the 2 sides (balancing figure) is that the capital.
+The difference between the totals of the 2 sides (balancing figure) is the capital.
 Though a statement of affairs resembles a record, it’s not called a record because the info isn’t wholly supported by ledger balances.
 The number of things like fixed assets, outstanding expenses, bank balances, etc. is confirmed from the relevant documents and physical count.

 Once the quantity of capital, both at the start and at the top is computed with the assistance of a statement of affairs, a press release of profit and loss is ready to ascertain the precise amount of profit or loss made during the year.
 The difference between the opening and shutting capital represents its increase or decrease which is to be adjusted for withdrawals made by the owner or any fresh capital introduced by him during the accounting period to reach the quantity of profit or loss made during the amount.